npscience/MozFest2017/Blockchain-workshop/Blockchain-outputs-template.md

 * inappropriate --> stupid

-Change? hype --> opportunity, not just for fintech More confused now, what are the alternatives
+Change? hype --> opportunity, not just for fintech More confused now, what are the alternative technologies?

-## Networking

-Please note your details in issue #2 to share with other participants.